chaptun/sdfsf/README.md

 end)

 RunService.Heartbeat:Connect(function()
-    if not isRunning then return end
+    if not isRunning or safeMode then return end pcall(function()
-    pcall(function()
         Character = Player.Character
         if not Character then return end
         HumanoidRootPart = Character:FindFirstChild("HumanoidRootPart")
         Humanoid = Character:FindFirstChild("Humanoid")
-        if not HumanoidRootPart or not Humanoid then return end setupNoClip()
+        if not HumanoidRootPart or not Humanoid then return end

+        setupNoClip()
         disableAnimations()

         if not currentTarget or not currentTarget.Parent or not currentTarget:FindFirstChild("Humanoid") or
            currentTarget.Humanoid.Health <= 0 then
-            currentTarget = findNearestMonster()
+            currentTarget = getNextMonster()
+            task.wait(0.5)
         end

         if currentTarget and canAttack then
             teleportBehindMonster(currentTarget)
             lockOnTarget(currentTarget)